The Ledge

 ...You are a writer, then....

 At this point their conversations are mingled, heard in and out.
-Only their torsos and below are visible as the owner moves around to set the table and the couple acclimates to the cabin while the model gets her bearings around them.
+Only their torsos and below are visible as the owner moves around to set the table and the couple acclimates to the cabin while the model gets her bearings around the entire scene.

 MODEL